koshish/RCIP/Whitepaper.md

 a) Writers get rewards based on Trust Score of each article.<br>
 b) Validators get rewards based on their Profile Score.<br>
 c) Developers get rewards as grant for development.<br>
-d) Treasury rewards will be will be utilized to provide grants.
+d) Treasury rewards will be utilized to provide grants.

 Since Utility tokens are rewarded to 4 parties: News Writers, Validators, Protocol Developers, and Treasury (grants) there exists a distribution mechanism for fairness.

 <i><b>Rewards of writers based on trust score of news articles</i></b><br>
 All submitted news articles are validated and assigned a final Trust Score within 1 days.
 Trust Score for any news article is a percentage score ranging from 0 to 100.
 News article with less than 50% Trust Score does not qualify for rewards.
 To be eligible for rewards, following 2 conditions must met:
-a) It must have Trust Score of 50% or more.<br>
+a) It must have Trust Score of more than 50%.<br>
 b) Cycle Reward Distribution is triggered at the end of reward cycle.<br>

 Article's reward = 0.3\*{(Trust Score of an article)\/(Total Trust Score of that Cycle)}\*Tokens to be minted in that epoch Utility Token<br>